For the sixth year in a row, Cinnaminson resident Scott Lunn is inviting the community to a special 9/11 ceremony this weekend at

 Lunn, who in last year’s election for township committee, was the mayor of Barrington in Camden County the day the planes hit the World Trade Center in New York.

 Back then, Lunn said he was touched by a young girl he met who had lost her father, who was a firefighter, in 9/11.

 “She talked about how wonderful her father was, but then, he didn’t come home,” Lunn told Patch last year.

 The theme of this year’s remembrance ceremony is “Brave and Unafraid.”

 “The main reason for this,” Lunn said, “is to unite the community, so people recognize who are serving them selflessly.”

-The event will be held in Wood Park near the gazebo at 2 p.m., Sunday, Sept.
+The in Wood Park near the gazebo at 2 p.m., Sunday, Sept.
 9. Everyone is invited to attend.